dddrrreee/cs140e-23win/labs/README.md

 ---------------------------------------------------------------------
 ### Part 4: file systems

+So far, if you do anything useful on your pi, this work evaporates when you unplug it.
+We will implement files and directories so that you can make data persistent.
+(In a sense, networking sends data across distance and files/directories/memory sends it across time.)

+This code will likely be the most  substantial of the quarter.

+On the plus side: from a purely mercenary angle, if you do an embedded startup, you'll need a FAT32 file system that has no license restrictions and these labs will get you much of the way there.

   - ***fuse***:
     In this lab you will use the FUSE file system to wrap up your pi